Xeronaus/Cedaruke/README.md

 - Review the mod

 # Development Status

-Most content in the mod is in development.
-Expect some incomplete features, unbalanced contents, possibly lags, and bugs.
+The mod is still in development.
+Expect some features to be incomplete, unbalanced, and buggy.
+Performance issues may rise so please keep that in mind.

 I will be focusing on one campaign at a time.
 This will make development much more easier and concise.
 I will not break this rule unless it's necessary (e.g. refer to previous paragraph).

 I will also continue to update the status and provide information on mod parts that are currently in development or finished.

-In the meantime, you can just wait and do something else, or maybe help me if you like.
-I won't rush because quality is important.
+In the meantime, you can just wait and do something else or maybe contribute if you like.
+I won't rush because quality is important, you wouldn't want a house without walls right?.